briglx/briglx.github.io/source/_posts/2011-02-10-jmeter-tips.md

 refName - the value of the template refName_gn, where n=0,1,2 - the groups for the match refName_g - the number of groups in the Regex (excluding 0)

-Use Global variable for hostname Be sure to check the Servername on all Http Requet to make sure they are not overriding the global one.
+Use Global variable for hostname Be sure to check the Servername on all Http Request to make sure they are not overriding the global one.